2500 West End Ave., Nashville, TN 37232

 In all, the Tennessee Centennial and International Exposition covered around 200 acres and had more than 100 buildings!
 Memphis built a large pyramid right next to the Parthenon along Lake Wautaga, and they were both lit at night at a time when there was little public electricity.
 There was an Egyptian Pavilion complete with belly dancers and camels; six gondolas imported from Italy carried tourists along the lake to a replica of Venice’s Rialto bridge; and other “living displays” featured people representing the Wild West, China, and Cuba.
 There were buildings for transportation, minerals and forestry, history, machinery, education, commerce and agriculture.
 The Parthenon was the Fine Arts Building, with an exhibition so massive that attendees were advised to spend an entire day there.
 (Even then Nashville was a big arts town!)
 Tennessee cities were represented, as were exhibits just for women and African Americans.
 (Centennial Park has a great exhibit with wonderful pictures like these that I borrowed for this post.)

 Women played an important role in the history of the Parthenon.
 Sara Ward Conley was the architect of the Women’s Pavilion, designed after the Hermitage, and her building was the first to be finished (women getting it done!).
 Inside were 4,000 books written by women authors!
-Speakers at the Expo such as Susan B. Anthony and First lady Ida Saxton McKinley sought to promote the roles of women as something besides homemakers.
+Speakers at the Expo such as Susan B. Anthony and First Lady Ida Saxton McKinley sought to promote the roles of women as something besides homemakers.
 During the Expo Enid Yandell’s statue of Athena stood on the east end of the Parthenon and was an exact replica of the Athena of Velletri in the Louvre Museum in Paris.
 It stood 40 foot tall including the base, and at the time was the largest statue ever created by a woman.
 Later, when the Parthenon was being rebuilt in concrete in the 1920’s, artist Belle Kinney and her husband Leopold Scholz reconstructed the pediment figures based on the Parthenon Marbles seen inside and on the east and west facing sides of the Parthenon.
 Kinney and Scholz also created the original indoor statue of Athena called the Athena Parthenos which was displayed in the Parthenon from 1935 to 1986 until LeQuire’s Athena was unveiled.
-Finally, Centennial Park’s land was first owned in 1784 by Anne Cockrill, the first woman to be given a land grant in Tennesse!
+Finally, Centennial Park’s land was first owned in 1784 by Anne Cockrill, the first woman to be given a land grant in Tennessee!

 About Black history at Centennial Park: When the Expo was being planned, the white planners wished to present an image of the “New South” of racial harmony, and black people would have several exhibits.
 However, the idea of black representation was a point of contention for African Americans.
 Activists like Ida B. Wells believed that segregated events further promoted separation of the races and advanced racist policies, while others like Booker T. Washington believed them to be opportunities to show black progress.
 A Negro Department lead by Richard Hill, James Napier, Preston Taylor and other black city leaders argued that rather than a few exhibits they should have an entire building, and that exhibits should emphasize not what had been done for blacks but what they had done for themselves.
 Taylor quit in protest when at first a building was turned down.
 The rest of the leaders used the threat of African American boycotts and ignited competition with the Atlanta Expo which had had a Negro building.
 This worked, and the white planners not only agreed to create a building, but also funded travel to black communities state wide to promote it.
 A Spanish Renaissance-style building was built alongside Lake Wautauga, creating jobs for 500 black Tennesseans, and it included over 300 exhibits and a library of books by black authors.
 Although segregated, 12,000 black citizens attended concerts, parades and speeches such as by Booker T. Washington.
 One of the displays for the Agriculture Building featured African Americans supervised by white overseers picking cotton and tobacco, supposedly for “nostalgia” reasons!
 Can you imagine the response of blacks seeing this reminder of their not-so-distant enslavement?!
 Ida B. Wells would have felt vindicated, I'm sure.
 (These pictures of African American school teachers and the Negro Building on loan to the Parthenon from David Ewing.)